 The Ghent Six Day is an annual track cycling event held in the Belgian town of Ghent.
-The 2016 edition of the event takes place over November 15-20.

 Here we present an easy-to-follow guide to the Ghent Six Day.